Women in business: Corporate leadership in the United States

 As of February 2023, in the US, women hold 29.2% of senior-level positions in S&P 500 companies (of which 8.2% are CEO positions).
 There are approximately 2 women per board; the average S&P 500 board consists of 11 members.
 This is despite women being 46.8% of the workforce, and controlling more than 50% of personal wealth in the US along with approximately 75% of household spending.
 One in nine corporations on the Fortune 500 list still do not include any women on their board.

+Women led 55 Fortune 500 companies on the 2026 list, or 11% of the total, up from 53 (10.6%) on the 2023 list.
+Women also held 30.4% of Fortune 500 board seats in 2022, up from 9.6% in 1995.

 50/50 Women on Boards, established in 2010 to advocate for an increase of female positions at board level and greater board level gender equality, states that as of December 2022 women held 28.4% of the Russell 3000 Index company board seats, with women of color holding only 7% of seats.
 The 28.4% figure represents a 1.7 percentage-point increase from December 2021.

 Catalyst, a US-based non-profit research organization, reported that having a higher percentage of female board directors was positively associated with companies' scores on four of six Corporate Social Performance dimensions: environment, community, customers, and supply chain.
 Catalyst also found a positive correlation between companies' board diversity and philanthropic giving.

 Given the projected talent deficit that will follow the retirement of millions of 'Baby Boomer' managers and executives over the next 20 years, female leaders may be seen by an increasing number of employers as an untapped source of talent, experience and senior-management leadership.
 However, a 2018 study showed female CEOs are 45% more likely to be fired than their male counterparts, even if they are doing a good job.

+Despite gains in overall representation, women continue to face structural barriers to advancement within corporate hierarchies.
+Research has identified a phenomenon known as the "broken rung", which is the gap that emerges at the very first step from entry-level to manager.
+According to the ninth annual Women in the Workplace report by McKinsey & Company and LeanIn.org (2023), for every 100 men promoted from entry level to manager, only 87 women were promoted.
+This disparity was even larger for women of color, where only 73 were promoted per every 100 men.